ConfederacyOfGaia/Gaia/feats.md

 *Prerequisite: Intelligence 11 or greater*

-You can learn one mage cantrip from the PHB's list, and can cast it at will.
+You can learn one mage cantrip.
 This Feat is open to any class, but requires studying with a Mage that can already cast the cantrip.

+* Increase your Intelligence score by 1, up to a maximum of 20.
+* Choose any mage cantrip.
+You master this cantrip and can cast it at will.
-You can take this Feat multiple times, learning a new cantrip on each occasion.
-In addition, your Intelligence increases by 1 point, up to a maximum of 20.
+* You can take this Feat multiple times, learning a new cantrip on each occasion.

+## Martial Artist

+You have spent time studying an unarmed martial art.
+The specifics of the movements depend on the style, but do not affect game mechanics.
+This fighting style provides the following benefits:

+* When wearing light or no armor, and not using a shield, you can add your Wisdom bonus to your AC, in addition to your Dexterity bonus.
+* You can use Dexterity instead of Strength for the attack and damage rolls of your unarmed strikes (player's choice).
+* When you use the Attack action with an unarmed strike on your turn, you can make one additional unarmed strike as a bonus action, if you haven't already taken a bonus action.
+* Your base damage for unarmed strikes is 1d4.

+## Martial Arts Master

+*Prerequisite: Martial Artist Feat*

+You are a martial arts master, capable of doing a devastating amount of damage with your unarmed strikes.

+* You add your proficiency bonus to your AC, in addition to your Dexterity and Wisdom bonuses.
+* You may make a number of unarmed attacks per round equal to your proficiency bonus.
+You still get your bonus attack, as defined in the Martial Artist Feat description.
+* Your damage die is equal to twice your proficiency bonus.
+Thus, at 10th level, your base unarmed damage is 1d8.
+* Once per turn, on a successful hit, you may impose one of the following effects on the target (DC is 8 + proficiency bonus + Wisdom modifier):
+  * The target must succeed in a Strength saving throw or drop their weapon.
+  * The target must succeed in a Dexterity saving throw or be knocked prone.
+  * The target must succeed in a Constitution saving throw or be stunned until the end of the current round.

 ## Master War Mage